 Since this is your retreat, you can map out your day however you wish!
 Don’t be afraid to sit in solitude and let the Holy Spirit direct your time.
-If you prefer a more structured time, create a loose schedule of your favorite retreat activities.
+If you prefer a more structured time, create a loose schedule of your favorite personal retreat ideas.

 What materials do I need?

-What materials you choose to bring will depend on what you plan on doing during your time.
+What materials you choose to bring will depend on what prayer retreat activities you plan.
 You may wish to include:

 - A Bible

 - Writing utensils and art supplies- pens, pencils, paper, markers, gel pens and more

 - Paper and/or journal

 - The printable prayer retreat guide found here